Dvlv/BoxBuddyRS/README.md

 Documentation lives at the [GitHub Pages site.](https://dvlv.github.io/BoxBuddyRS)

 ## Contributing

-Please see the dedicated [contributing.md file.](https://github.com/Dvlv/BoxBuddyRS/blob/master/docs/CONTRIBUTING.md)
+Please see the dedicated [Dev Documentation](https://dvlv.github.io/BoxBuddyRS/dev-docs) and [Translator Documentation.](https://dvlv.github.io/BoxBuddyRS/translator-docs)

 ## Help Wanted
 Help would be greatly appreciated in these areas: